eagronin/credit-card-fraud-analyze/README.md

     return (rcl.iloc[0], tr_pos_r.iloc[0])
 ```

-As an example, the function above returns the recall of 0.81 that corresponds to the precision of 0.95 on the precision recall curve.
+As an example, the function above returns the recall of 0.81 that corresponds to the precision of 0.95 on the precision-recall curve.
 Similarly, it returns the true positive rate (which is another name for the recall) of 0.95, which corresponds to the false positive rate of 0.16 on the ROC curve.

-The visualizations of the precision recall curve and ROC curve are shown in the [next section](https://eagronin.github.io/credit-card-fraud-analyze/).
+Visualizations of the precision-recall curve and ROC curve are shown in the [next section](https://eagronin.github.io/credit-card-fraud-analyze/).

 Finally, we perform a grid search over the parameters for a Logisitic Regression classifier, in order to select the best parameters and optimize performace without overfitting.
-We use the recall for scoring with the default 3-fold cross validation, and impose regularization penalty (both L1 and L2) for the values of C (the inverse of the regularization penalty) in the range from 0.01 to 1.
+We use the recall for scoring with the default 3-fold cross-validation, and impose regularization penalty (both L1 and L2) for the values of C (the inverse of the regularization penalty) in the range from 0.01 to 1.

 ```python
 def grid():